Dear Comrade Worldwide Box Office Collections (Day 1): Vijay Deverakonda Movie Gets A Huge Opening!

 At The Kerala Box Office

-Malayalam dubbed version of Dear Comrade has been released in over 125 screens across Kerala and the film registered good occupancy rates in majority of the centres.
+The Malayalam dubbed version of Dear Comrade has been released in over 125 screens across Kerala and the film registered good occupancy rates in majority of the centres.
 Twitter reports say that it has made huge collections, one of the best by a Telugu movie in the recent times.
 The movie is expected to have collected around Rs 1 crore on day 1.

 At Tamil Nadu Box Office